Battle of Al Wajbah: Battle

 After declining Sheikh Jassim Al Thani's offer, Mehmed ordered a column of troops to advance towards Al Wajbah Fort under the command of general Yusuf Effendi.
 Shortly after Effendi's troops arrived at Al Wajbah, they came under heavy gunfire from Qatari infantry and cavalry troops, which totalled 3,000 to 4,000 men.
-After seven hours of exchanging gunfire, the Ottomans retreated to Shebaka fortress, where they sustained further casualties from a Qatari incursion.
+After seven hours of exchanging gunfire, the Ottomans retreated to Al Shaqab fortress, where they sustained further casualties from a Qatari incursion.
 The Ottomans also lost contact with their incoming reinforcements from Kuwait, as their messages had been intercepted by Qatari Bedouins.

 The Ottoman troops retreated for a third time, to their fortress in Al Bidda, where their corvette was stationed.
 They proceeded to fire indiscriminately at the townspeople, killing a number of civilians.
 Shortly after, Al Thani's advancing column besieged the fortress and cut off the water supply of the neighbourhood.
 Without water and lacking in supplies, the Ottomans conceded defeat and agreed to relinquish the Qatari captives in return for the safe passage of Mehmed's cavalry to Hofuf by land.

 A report by the British government published one year after the battle states the following:

 "The total Arab loss, including women and children, who, being driven out into the desert, perished from exposure, has been stated at 420, which is probably an outside estimate.
 On the Turkish side the loss has been set down at 40 to 100; and as both parties may be supposed, though from different motives, to be inclined to reduce the number, the higher figure is perhaps not very wide of the mark, excluding some of the wounded sent to Basra."